Legislative compliance

 Where the business function administers multiple pieces of legislation, a self-assessment is undertaken against each piece of legislation.

-3. Assuring legislative compliance
+3. Assure legislative compliance

 Responsible officers need to determine their level of assurance – the appropriate controls and arrangements to balance the level of risk arising from non-compliance with particular legislation.

-4. Determining the level of assurance
+4. Determine the level of assurance

 Responsible officers must: